babar-raza/package-descriptions/groupdocs.cloud/pypi/GroupDocs.Merger Cloud SDK for Python.md

-This REST API enables your C#, ASP.NET, & other .NET apps to perform document merging & joining for 40+ file formats, while page manipulation for 35+ formats.
+This REST API enables your Python apps to [perform document merging & joining](https://products.groupdocs.cloud/merger/python) for [40+ file formats](https://wiki.groupdocs.cloud/mergercloud/getting-started/supported-document-formats/), while page manipulation for 35+ formats.

 ## Cloud Document Merger Features

-- Merge two of more documents into a single file.
+- [Merge two of more documents](https://wiki.groupdocs.cloud/mergercloud/developer-guide/document-operations/join-multiple-documents/) into a single file.
 - Merge specific pages from several different documents into a single file.
 - Join page ranges from various documents into a single resultant file.
 - Split a source document into many different files.
 - Generate image representation of document pages as preview.
 - Create document image preview of all pages, specific pages, or a page range.
 - Move, remove, rotate, swap, and extract document pages.
-- Change portrait or landscape orientation of the document pages.
+- [Change portrait or landscape orientation](https://wiki.groupdocs.cloud/mergercloud/developer-guide/pages-operations/change-page-orientation/) of the document pages.
 - Set, update or remove document password.
 - Extract basic information about the document.